 I’ll be honest.
 I don’t know where I stand when it comes to zoos.
 I know it’s a complicated issue, and I don’t think you can just say “animals shouldn’t be kept in cages” as sometimes I know it’s a necessity to help the survival of the species.
 But sometimes, it does feel wrong.
 Not so much with prey animals.
 I’m not going to argue that a giraffe isn’t loving the idea of having no lions knocking about.
 But Exmoor Zoo, and most zoos in general, have a lot more than prey animals on display.

 I also don’t feel that I would mind as much if they had a lot more space.
 Places like West Midlands Safari Park have an open feel to it.
-But Exmoor Zoo felt tight and quite cramped.
+But Exmoor Zoo felt tight, like they were trying to maximise the space available by getting as many animals in as they realistically could.

-The enclosures felt a little small for some of the animals, especially the cheetahs, they all seemed muddy (might be weather related) and each enclosure felt the same as the next with nothing of interest that ever stood out.
+The enclosures felt a little small for some of the animals, especially the larger animals like the cheetahs.
+They all seemed muddy – might be weather related with that one – and each enclosure felt the same as the next with nothing of interest that ever stood out.
 Seeing an animal like a wolf just tucked up in a small space just didn’t feel right.
 They’re pack animals that like to hunt over miles and miles, they’re not animals that merely want an easy feed and nothing else to do.

 The same can be said for their main attraction, the black leopards.
 Or as they like to call them, the Exmoor Beast:

-Then you have this, which to me, felt like it was essentially a dog.
-It’s not.
-It’s actually a New Guinea Singing Dog.
+Then we stumbled upon an enclosure that essentially contained a few dogs.
+They weren’t dogs, of course.
+At least not in the domesticated sense that we have at home.
+They were actually New Guinea Singing Dogs.
 But still.
-I know I might be being silly with this, but I really felt a little uncomfortable seeing a dog in a zoo.
-I know it’s a critically endangered species, and it needs protecting.
+I know I might be being silly with this, but I really felt a little uncomfortable seeing a dog in a zoo – even if it was some sort of wild one.
+I know it’s a critically endangered species, and they need protecting.
 But my gut reaction just didn’t like it.

 Summing up the Day Out